jameshiew/infinigen/README.md

 Copy `config.example.ron` to `config.ron` if you want to adjust settings beforehand (e.g. initial start position).

 ## Development

-A nightly Rust version is used only to make compilation faster and to be able to run benchmarks with `cargo bench`.
-It should remain possible though to build release binaries using Rust stable.

 All textures are derived from images generated with [Midjourney](https://midjourney.com).